brikis98/docker-osx-dev/README.md

 # docker-machine support

-docker-machine support is experimental.
-You can use it as the way it is used for Boot2Docker, but provide `--machine-name <machine-name>` as argument for `docker-osx-dev`.
+`docker-machine` support is experimental.
+You can use it as the way it is used for `boot2docker`, but run `docker-machine env` before.
 So as an example, run as:

 ```
+> docker-machine create --driver virtualbox <machine-name>
+> eval "$(docker-machine env <machine-name>)"
+> docker-osx-dev install
 > cd /foo/bar
-> docker-osx-dev --machine-name <machine-name>
+> docker-osx-dev
 [INFO] Performing initial sync of paths: /foo/bar
 [INFO] Watching: /foo/bar
 ```

-Note: currently this assumes the docker-machine was already created.
+In this case, `docker-osx-dev` will use the machine defined in the `DOCKER_MACHINE_NAME` env var, defined by `docker-machine env`.
+Alternatively, use the `--machine-name <machine-name>` argument.

+Note: when running `docker-osx-dev` for `boot2docker`, please make sure the env var `DOCKER_MACHINE_NAME` is not defined.

 # How it works